ngalakvist/FileDirectorySystemWatcherService/README.md

  Go the bin-> Release Directory on the command prompt  and Type   FileDirectorySystemWatcher.exe install
  This will install the program as windows service.
- Add files to the directory or folders you are watching the log files.
+ Add files to the directory or folders you are watching and check the logs.